bytecodealliance/wasmtime/docs/contributing-ci.md

 ## PRs and CI

-Currently the full CI test suite runs on every Pull Request.
-All PRs need to have that lovely green checkmark before being candidates for being merged.
-If a test is failing you'll want to check out the logs on CI and fix it before the PR can be merged.
+Currently on sample of the full CI test suite is run on every Pull Request.
+CI on PRs is intended to be relatively quick and catch the majority of mistakes and errors.
+By default the test suite is run on x86\_64 Linux but this may change depending on what files the PR is modifying.
+The intention is to run "mostly relevant" CI on a PR by default.

 PR authors are expected to fix CI failures in their PR, unless the CI failure is systemic and unrelated to the PR.
 In that case other maintainers should be alerted to ensure that the problem can be addressed.
+Some reviewers may also wait to perform a review until CI is green on the PR as otherwise it may indicate changes are needed.

+The Wasmtime repository uses GitHub's Merge Queue feature to merge PRs which.
+Entry in to the merge queue requires green CI on the PR beforehand.
+Maintainers who have approved a PR will flag it for entry into the merge queue, and the PR will automatically enter the merge queue once CI is green.

+When entering the merge queue a PR will have the full test suite executed which may include tests that weren't previously run on the PR.
+This may surface new failures, and contributors are expected to fix these failures as well.

+To force PRs to execute the full test suite, which takes longer than the default test suite for PRs, then contributors can place the string "prtest:full" somewhere in any commit of the PR.
+From that point on the PR will automatically run the full test suite as-if it were in the merge queue.
+Note that when going through the merge queue this will rerun tests.

 ## Tests run on CI